naveen6870/SQL-Music-Store-Data-Analysis/README.md

 ## 🛠️ Tools & Technologies

-SQL (PostgreSQL / MySQL compatible)
+- **SQL (PostgreSQL)**

-Relational database queries
+- Relational database queries

-GitHub for version control
+- GitHub for version control

  Key SQL concepts used:

-Joins (INNER JOIN)
+- Joins (INNER JOIN)

-Aggregations (SUM, COUNT, AVG)
+- Aggregations (SUM, COUNT, AVG)

-Subqueries
+- Subqueries

-Common Table Expressions (CTE)
+- Common Table Expressions (CTE)

-Window Functions
+- Window Functions

-Group By and Order By
+- Group By and Order By

-Data filtering and ranking
+- Data filtering and ranking

-🔍 Key Business Questions Answered
+## 🔍 Key Business Questions Answered
 Basic Analysis

-Who is the senior-most employee?
+- Who is the senior-most employee?

-Which countries generate the most invoices?
+- Which countries generate the most invoices?

-What are the top invoice values?
+- What are the top invoice values?

-Which city generates the highest revenue?
+- Which city generates the highest revenue?

-Who is the best customer based on spending?
+- Who is the best customer based on spending?

   Intermediate Analysis

 Identify Rock music listeners